ColinECampbell/MountUnion-Physics/README.md

 # MountUnion-Physics
-Interactive Programming Labs for courses at the University of Mount Union
+Interactive Programming Labs for courses at the University of Mount Union.